Step-Parent Adoption in Wales: Process, Requirements, and Legal Considerations

 Adoption may not be appropriate when:

 CAFCASS Cymru will assess the child's wishes and feelings as part of their report.
-For children over about 12, their views carry significant weight in Welsh family courts.
+The court considers those wishes and feelings in light of the child's age and understanding.

 The Child's Identity and Consent